 To align shapes that are on separate layers, use the Move tool.

 - To align components, use the Path Selection tool to select the components you want to align.
-Then, in Photoshop CC or CS6, choose an option from the Path Alignment drop-down menu in the options bar, or in CS5, select an alignment option from the options bar.
+Then choose an option from the Path Alignment drop-down menu in the options bar.

 - To distribute components, select at least three components you want to distribute.
-Then, in Photoshop CC or CS6, choose an option from the Path Arrangement drop-down menu in the options bar, or in CS5, select a distribute option from the options bar.
+Then choose an option from the Path Arrangement drop-down menu in the options bar.